Carlisle Peace Commission: Commission

+Frederick Howard, 5th Earl of Carlisle.
+A portrait by George Romney, 1780.

 William Eden organized and served on the commission, but it was headed by the Earl of Carlisle and included George Johnstone, who had served as Governor of West Florida.
 Walpole remarked that Carlisle, then a young man, was "very fit to make a treaty that will not be made" and that he "was totally unacquainted with business and though not void of ambition, had but moderate parts and less application."
 Richard Jackson declined to serve after it became known that the United States and France had signed a Treaty of Alliance.
 The commissioners also learned of the Franco-American alliance before they set out in April.

 One thing that the commissioners did not learn before their departure was that General Sir Henry Clinton had been ordered to evacuate Philadelphia even though his orders had been issued one month before they left.
 Carlisle was of the opinion that the administration had done so intentionally since they might not otherwise have gone at all.
 Carlisle wrote to his wife of the situation: "We all look grave, and perhaps we think we look wise.
 I fear nobody will think so when we return....
 I don't see what we have to do here."
 Upon learning of the planned withdrawal, Carlisle appealed to Clinton to delay it, but in rejecting the appeal, Clinton cited his orders to act without delay.
 That prompted Carlisle to observe that the administration wanted the commission to be "a mixture of ridicule, nullity, and embarrassments."
 Eden was upset for not being told of Clinton's orders since the British intent to withdraw further stiffened American resolve.

 On June 13, the commissioners sent a package of proposals to Congress, which was then holding sessions in York, Pennsylvania.
 Congress replied by insisting for American independence to be recognised or all British forces to withdraw first from the states, terms that the commission was not authorised to accept.
 The commission attempted to appeal to public opinion with warnings of widespread destruction but was unsuccessful.
 Johnstone tried to bribe some congressmen, and the Marquis de Lafayette challenged Carlisle to a duel over some anti-French statements that he had made.

 Thomas Paine denounced the British proposals.
 Gouverneur Morris wrote several essays against the proposals.
 The commissioners circulated a manifesto, which was printed in the Hartford Courant on October 10, 1778.
 The Marquess of Rockingham, a leading opponent of the war, objected to the threats in the manifesto and moved to disavow it.